STP-Software-Engineers-2022/NGTD_App/docs/index.md

 ![Alt text](img/script_uml.png)

 ## Database
-The database, `NGTD.db`, was created using the script `database.py`.
+The database, `ngtd.db`, was created using the script `database.py`.
 It holds 4 tables (*patient*, *test*, *gene*, *bedfile*) and 2 join tables (*patient2test*, *test2gene*).
 The *patient2test* table links patients to tests using the corresponding tables' primary keys.
 Tests are linked to genes in a similar manner with *test2gene*.

 Please find the UML of the database below:
 ![Alt text](img/database_uml.png)

-`NGTD.db` already holds some data which may be viewed using a database tool such as DBeaver.
+`ngtd.db` already holds some data which may be viewed using a database tool such as DBeaver.
 The tables *test*, *gene*, *test2gene*, and *bedfile* were populated by running the `main.py` script.
 Dummy patient data was added to the database and linked to tests via *patient2test* manually.

 **Please see the [MANUAL.md](MANUAL.md) document for further details on the database structure and content.**